sourcegraph/handbook/content/departments/security/index.md

 ---

+## Secure coding guidelines

+The secure coding guidelines contain information on how to address and prevent certain types of vulnerabilities.
+It's a required read for engineers at Sourcegraph and is finished by completing a short assessment.
+The training and guidelines can be found [here](./secure-code-training.md).

 ## Security Policies

 We are responsible for maintaining company-wide security policies.
-You can find them [here](../../company-info-and-process/policies)
+You can find them [here](../../company-info-and-process/policies).

 # Misc Links